Meteor Showers 2025: Meteor Shower Calendar

 - Visible from: Northern Hemisphere

 The Ursids are a minor meteor shower that always peaks around the December solstice and produces 5-10 shooting stars per hour.
 This shower is often neglected because the mighty Geminids occur just a week before it.
-This year, the Ursids are not as affected by the Moon as the Geminids, so you can give them a chance.
-The Last Quarter Moon will rise in the late night, giving you plenty of time with the dark sky.
+In 2025, you should definitely give the Ursids a chance, as they will occur just two days after the New Moon, so the sky will be dark.
+The Ursidsâ radiant never sets below the horizon in northern locations, so you can observe the meteor shower all night.

-This was our list of the most noteworthy meteor showers of 2024.
-If you want to know about all of the year’s meteor showers and their peak dates, consult the Calendar in Sky Tonight: tap the calendar icon at the bottom of the screen, and open the Meteors tab.
+This was our list of the most noteworthy meteor showers of 2025.
+If you want to know about all of the yearâs meteor showers and their peak dates, consult the Calendar in Sky Tonight: tap the calendar icon at the bottom of the screen, and open the Meteors tab.

 How to see a meteor shower?

 Here are a few basic tips that will help you enhance your meteor-watching experience.
-If you’d like to test your meteor-hunting knowledge and skills, take our quiz on how to catch a shooting star!
+If youâd like to test your meteor-hunting knowledge and skills, take our quiz on how to catch a shooting star!

 -

 Check the weather forecast.
-Clear skies are necessary to see the maximum number of meteors — clouds, rain, and snow can easily ruin your observations.
+Clear skies are necessary to see the maximum number of meteors â clouds, rain, and snow can easily ruin your observations.
 You can check the weather forecast for any nearest date in the Visible Tonight section of our stargazing app Sky Tonight.

 -

 Dress warmly.
 You may get pretty cold while waiting for meteors to appear.
-So take some extra clothes with you even if it’s summer outside.
+So take some extra clothes with you even if itâs summer outside.
 A hot drink will also help you stay warm.

 -

 Bring a blanket or deck chair.
-Meteor-hunting involves a lot of looking up, so instead of standing, it’s better to lie on a blanket or sit on a reclining chair.
+Meteor-hunting involves a lot of looking up, so instead of standing, itâs better to lie on a blanket or sit on a reclining chair.
 Your neck will be grateful to you!

 -

 Look towards the zenith.
-Meteors seem to originate from the meteor shower’s radiant, but in practice, they can appear anywhere in the sky.
+Meteors seem to originate from the meteor showerâs radiant, but in practice, they can appear anywhere in the sky.
 So the more of the sky you see, the better your chance is to spot a shooting star.
 The best practice here is to lie flat on your back and look straight up.

 -